Do I Have To File?

 4. May be shared with foreign countries under certain circumstances and with federal functional regulators or other appropriate regulators upon request and under certain conditions

-5. May be disclosed to financial institution with consent of Reporting Company to facilitate financial institution’s compliance with verifying the identify of a customer
+5. May be disclosed to financial institution with consent of Reporting Company to facilitate financial institution’s compliance with verifying the identity of a customer

-If a living trust or other type of non business trust owns an LLC or different type of business entity then:
+If a living trust or other type of non business trust owns an LLC or different type of business entity:

 The Trustee or others with authority to control the trusts assets must be disclosed,